Spring Garden Revival

 Acton Municipal Ordinances for Brush Removal Equipment Operation & Commercial Service Standards

-Brush removal in Acton is governed by municipal ordinances regulating equipment operation and commercial standards.
-Equipment hours are typically 7:00 AM-8:00 PM weekdays, 8:00 AM-6:00 PM Saturdays, with Sunday work often restricted before 9:00 AM or prohibited—verify with local bylaws.
-Noise and decibel limits apply.
-Commercial operators must be licensed with the Town Clerk, registered as a Home Improvement Contractor for contracts over $1,000 (per MA law), and carry 1M minimum general liability insurance (2M aggregate).
-Public safety requires proper work zone setup and right-of-way permits.
-Code Enforcement handles violations and penalties.
-For ordinance details, contact:
+Acton enforces municipal ordinances for brush removal equipment operation.
+Typical hours are 7:00 AM–8:00 PM weekdays, 8:00 AM–6:00 PM Saturdays, with Sunday work often restricted before 9:00 AM or prohibited—verify with local bylaws.
+Noise limits and public safety protocols (traffic control, pedestrian notification) are required.
+Commercial operators must register as Home Improvement Contractors for projects over $1,000 (per MA law), maintain 1M minimum general liability insurance (2M aggregate), and provide proof of certification (ISA Arborist).
+Code Enforcement oversees compliance, violation reporting, and penalties.
+For ordinance details and enforcement, contact:

 Acton Code Enforcement Department